 9. Loneliness is a risk factor for depression

-Seniors who feel lonely are more likely to become depressed, which can have its own set of serious health consequences.
+Seniors who feel lonely are more likely to become depressed, which can have its own set of serious health consequences, mainly including cognitive decline.

 10. Caregivers are also at risk of social isolation

-It’s not just seniors who experience the effects of isolation.
-People who provide full-time senior home care are also at risk of becoming isolated and lonely.
-More than half of caregivers say caring for a senior has led to less time for family and friends.
+You’d be surprised to know that it’s not just seniors who experience the effects of isolation.
+People who provide full-time senior home care are also at risk of becoming isolated and lonely as well.
+This is because more than half of caregivers say caring for a senior has led to less time for family and friends.

-There are many steps you can do as a part-time caregiver to keep your loved one from feeling isolated.
-Ensure he or she has access to transportation as well as local support groups and senior centers.
-Staying in contact with family is also important, even if it’s done by phone or online.
+There are many steps you can do as a part-time caregiver or as a family member to keep your loved one from feeling isolated.

 Ensure that he or she has access to transportation, local support groups and senior centers.
 Encourage your parent (or other relative) to engage in activities within their community; you may even attend some of those yourself as a way of helping them out.

 If you’re a long-distance caregiver, keeping in touch with family members who live far away will strengthen your bond and help everyone stay connected.
 Make sure to call them often—or send an email or instant message, if that’s easier for you—to ask about their days, what they plan to do next week, how they feel physically… anything else that will keep the lines of communication open!

 If you’re unable to spend more time with a senior loved one, consider home care in Dayton from Home Care Assistance.
 We offer hourly and live-in care, as well as stroke, Parkinson’s, Alzheimer’s, and dementia care Dayton families can count on.
 Our caregivers can provide companionship, emotional support, and help with everyday tasks like cooking, cleaning, and running errands.
 For more information on how our care services can help your loved one maintain a high-quality lifestyle, give us a call at (937) 736-0213

 Need In Home Care for Your Love One?